DinoChiesa/Apigee-Java-AzureEventHubs-SasToken/README.md

 ```

 While producing an HMAC is _relatively straightforward_ in Apigee just using the
-builtin hmac capabilities and AssignMessage, assembling and encoding all of the
+builtin HMAC capabilities and AssignMessage, assembling and encoding all of the
 pieces required by Microsoft for a SAS token can be sort of tedious.
 Therefore,
 I built this callout to aid in the assembly.